canonical/github-runner-operator/docs/explanation/charm-architecture.md

 where these variables are set in the runner environment.
 In that scenario, traffic to non-standard ports would also be directed to the HTTP(s) proxy, unlike when using aproxy.

-### denylist

-The nftables on the Juju machine are configured to deny traffic from the runner virtual machine to IPs on the [`denylist` configuration](https://charmhub.io/github-runner/configure#denylist).
-The runner will always have access to essential services such as DHCP and DNS, regardless of the denylist configuration.

 ## GitHub API usage

 The charm requires a GitHub personal access token for the [`token` configuration](https://charmhub.io/github-runner/configure#token).
 This token is used for: